Tag: hear

 Deuteronomy 30:15–20, Acts 4:5–22

-If someone were to us a about being given the way to or death, there would likely be an automatic naysayer response.
+If someone were to give us a speech about being given the way to life or , there would likely be an automatic naysayer response.
 This is the case when the “way” is exercise, healthy eating (including the latest fads), life philosophy.
 In the context, we understand the is that “way”.
 To many of us who have heard and believed, this is obvious.

 The other darker transformation of the promise is that the way often leads to adversity and death.
 The disciples experienced both, as do many Christians around the world today.